Kagamma/evil-script/docs/syntax.md

 Evil script does not support closures.
 Try to access parent function's local variables from a nested function may cause unexpected behaviors.

 ### Memory management
-Strings, Maps, Buffers and managed PasObject are subject to automatic memory management.
+Strings, Maps, Buffers and managed PasObjects are subject to automatic memory management.
 You do not have to worry about allocation and deallocation of these data types.

 The virtual machine employs a simple mark-and-sweep garbage collector that operates periodically to reclaim memory.
 This garbage collection algorithm works in two phases: the "mark" phase, where it identifies all objects still in use by tracing references from active program variables, and the "sweep" phase, where it reclaims memory from objects no longer referenced.
 The collector runs predictably, meaning it is triggered at regular intervals or when specific memory thresholds are reached, balancing performance and memory efficiency.